isaacnmm/pestpolicy-hugo2XX/content/posts/common-winter-pests-in-the-seattle-region/index.md

 Signs of Infestation: Webs in corners or around windows.
 Sightings of spiders, particularly larger ones, indoors.

 Prevention Tips: Seal cracks and gaps around windows and doors.
-Keep basements and attics clean and clutter
+Keep basements and attics clean and clutter-free.
-- free.
 Regularly dust and vacuum to remove webs and egg sacs.

 ##  Cockroaches